AsaTyr2018/AIHost/README.md

 along with exposed ports as clickable links and provides start, stop, rebuild and remove actions.

+The `aihost.builder` module handles installation of repositories.
+It clones the specified Git repository, generates a Dockerfile based on the CUDA image `nvidia/cuda:12.1.1-base` and builds a Docker image ready for execution.

 A small Flask based web interface exposes these features.
 The dashboard shows CPU and memory usage, counts running containers and links to their exposed ports.
 A repository registry allows adding or deleting